BirchKwok/lynsedb/README.md

 - [X] **Now supports Docker deployment.**
 - [X] **Now supports vector id and field filtering.**
 - [X] **Now supports transaction management; if a commit fails, it will automatically roll back.**

+:warning: **WARNING**

+** Not yet backward compatible **

+MinVectorDB is actively being updated, and API backward compatibility is not guaranteed.
+You should use version numbers as a strong constraint during deployment to avoid unnecessary feature conflicts and errors.

+** Data size constraints **

+Although our goal is to enable brute force search or inverted indexing on billion-scale vectors, we currently still recommend using it on a scale of millions of vectors or less for the best experience.

+** python's native api is not thread-safe or process-safe **

+The python native api is only recommended for single-process, single-threaded use; for multi-process, multi-threaded security, use the http api.

 ## Prerequisite